python-arq/arq/docs/index.rst

 Sometimes you want a job to only be run once at a time (eg. a backup) or once for a given parameter (eg. generating invoices for a particular company).

-*arq* supports this via custom job ids.
+*arq* supports this via custom job ids, see see :func:`arq.connections.ArqRedis.enqueue_job`.
 It guarantees that a job with a particular ID cannot be enqueued again until its execution has finished.

 .. literalinclude:: examples/job_ids.py